Article Translations: (Spanish)

-Always give antibiotics in the full amount until the prescription is finished (unless a doctor says it's OK to stop early).
+Always give antibiotics as directed until the prescription is finished (unless a doctor says it's OK to stop early).
 Germs that are allowed to hang around after incomplete treatment of an infection are more likely to become resistant to antibiotics.

 Call the doctor if: